yushi1006/Subband-averaging-kurtogram-with-dual-tree-complex-wavelet-packet/README.md

 # Subband averaging kurtogram with dual-tree complex wavelet packet
-https://www.sciencedirect.com/science/article/pii/S0888327020301412
+This repository provides the code for the paper Subband averaging kurtogram with dual-tree complex wavelet packet transform for rotating machinery fault diagnosis https://www.sciencedirect.com/science/article/pii/S0888327020301412

 Matlab Implementation of SAK.
 This paper presents a method called subband